 The cocktails are lovingly made with wild things like dry ice and burning rosemary.
 I suggest trying their Zodiac cocktail of the month.
 My Gemini cocktail drink was to die for!

-10. Paso Robles Hot Springs
+10. Soak In Outdoor Paso Robles Hot Springs

 One of the more unusual things to do in Paso Robles is hot springs!
 As a hot spring addict, I love hunting down natural swimming hotels and mineral pools to soak in.
 There are two options for you: